-Table ry of findings from bracing reports Date of Report Immediate Priority Routine LERA/WTCI Reference Numbers 10/31/91 None None PANYNJ to drain flooded areas due to water leaks in Level B6 of WTC 1 and WTC 2.
+Date of Recommendations ^a LERA/WTCI Report Immediate Priority Routine Reference Numbers 10/31/91 None None PANYNJ to drain flooded areas due to water leaks in Level B6 of WTC 1 and WTC 2.
 PANYNJ also to repair any corroded steel and welds at the connections of the bracing members to the columns due to flooding and to reapply fireproofing after painting all steel with a zinc-rich paint.
 PANYNJ to clean, repair, and reinstall fireproofing on structural members at Level B6 in the Mechanical Equipment Rooms of both towers.
 PANYNJ to repair CMU walls that serve as fireproofing at various locations in WTC 1 and WTC 2 as noted in the report.
-PANYNJ to repair all spray fireproofing on the braces in WTC 1 and WTC 2 between columns 242 and 248 at the B1 Level.
+PANYNJ to repair all spray fireproofing on the braces in WTC 1 and WTC 2 and the transfer truss in WTC 2 between columns 242 and 248 at the B1 Level.
 4096/66-L 03/01/95 None None PANYNJ to drain flooded areas due to water leaks in Level B6 of WTC 1 and WTC 2.
 PANYNJ also to repair any corroded steel and welds at the connections of the bracing members to the columns due to flooding and to reapply fireproofing after painting all steel with a zinc-rich paint.
 PANYNJ to clean, repair, and reinstall fireproofing on structural members at Level B6 in the Mechanical Equipment Rooms of both towers.
 PANYNJ to repair CMU walls that serve as fireproofing at various locations in WTC 1 and WTC 2 as noted in the report.
-PANYNJ to repair all spray fireproofing on the braces in WTC 1 and WTC 2 between columns 242 and 248 at the B1 Level.
+PANYNJ to repair all spray fireproofing on the braces in WTC 1 and WTC 1 and WTC 2 and the transfer truss in WTC 2 between columns 242 and 248 at the B1 Level.
 4066/66-L a.
 Immediate - Action includes possible closure of the area and/or structure affected until remedial actions are implemented.
 Priority - This action takes precedence over all other scheduled work.
 This work should not wait for routine repair procedures since waiting may make the damaged area less accessible or allow the damage to quickly worsen to an "immediate" category.
 Routine - Further investigation and/or remedial work can be undertaken as a part of a scheduled work program or routine facility maintenance.
 This action also refers to all non-priority items.